Writing queries

 Introduction

-In the following examples, we will utilize the domain model presented by Kelvin Lawrence in their book PRACTICAL GREMLIN: An Apache TinkerPop Tutorial.
-The book provides insights into a fictional airline network graph, where airports are represented as vertices and flights between airports as edges.
-You can find the document here.
-With this domain model as our foundation, we will explore various Gremlinq queries to extract valuable insights from the airline network graph.
+This domain model represents a fictional airline network as a graph, where airports serve as vertices and flights between them as edges.
+Using this intuitive model as our foundation, we'll explore a variety of Gremlinq queries to extract meaningful insights from the airline network graph.
+The entities are defined as follows:

 {